 Final Thoughts

-Businesses of all sizes cannot afford to overlook the hazards associated with the increasing frequency of cyber-attacks.
-It is recommended that all firms get in touch with their insurance representatives, particularly those that use e-commerce and have an online presence.
+Businesses of all sizes cannot afford to overlook the hazards associated with the increasing frequency of cyberattacks.
+It is recommended that all firms get in touch with their insurance representatives, but particularly those that use e-commerce and have an online presence.
 They can assist you in deciding whether cyber insurance is appropriate for your company and in ensuring that you have the necessary insurance to help mitigate your risks.